Regan-Koopmans/Notes/LinkedLists.md

 1. **What is the difference between delete/insert from head and tail in circular linked list?**

->Any operation on the tail (delete/insert) will always modify the tail pointer (provided you maintain a tail pointer) whereas operations on head may or may not affect the tail pointer depending on the case
+>Any operation on the tail (delete/insert) will always modify the tail pointer (provided you maintain a tail pointer) whereas operations on head may or may not affect the tail pointer depending on the case.

 ---